-The Chief Judicial Officer will review case referrals to determine whether the alleged misconduct might result in Dismissal, Suspension, a Permanent Disciplinary Record, or Disciplinary Removal from College Housing.
-Students subject to those sanctions may be afforded a hearing before the College Judicial Board.
-Other cases will typically be resolved in informal Disciplinary Conferences as referred/determined by the Chief Judicial Officer.
+The Student Conduct Officer will review case referrals to determine whether the alleged misconduct might result in Student Conduct action.
+Students subject to those sanctions may be afforded a hearing before the College Student Conduct Board.
+Other cases will typically be resolved in informal Disciplinary Conferences as referred/determined by the Student Conduct Officer.

-Students who are referred to a College Judicial Board hearing may elect instead to have their case resolved in a Disciplinary Conference with the Chief Judicial Officer.
-Admission of responsibility generally results in a Disciplinary Conference rather than a Judicial Hearing.
+Admission of responsibility generally results in a Disciplinary Conference rather than a Student Conduct Hearing.
 The full range of sanctions authorized by this Code may be imposed in such instances, and the right to appeal will be applicable as specified in the related section of this handbook.

-During certain times of the year (e.g., early in the semester, during final examinations, summer), when it is difficult for the College Judicial Board to convene because of scheduling, students subject to disciplinary action may participate in a hearing conducted by the Chief Judicial Officer or designee.
+During certain times of the year (e.g., early in the semester, during final examinations, summer), when it is difficult for the College Student Conduct Board or an Appeals Committee to convene because of scheduling, students subject to disciplinary action may participate in a hearing conducted the Assistant Director of Campus Life or other member of the Student Development Staff.
 The full range of sanctions authorized by this Code may be imposed in such instances, and the right of appeal will be applicable as described in the appeal section of this handbook.